Course Descriptions

 Course Description: In Advanced Photography, students build upon the artistic and technical skills learned during its prerequisite—Digital Photography & Design.
 Working in both digital and analog media, students create a significant portfolio that spans many photographic genres, including: street photography, light painting, environmental portraits, the portrayal of motion, crafting light and shadow with modifiers, abstraction, assembling multiple images into one image, and stringing a series of still images together into a time-lapse movie.
 These projects serve as means for students to continue developing their artistic perception and express themselves creatively.
 Projects will be presented in a diverse range of print and electronic media—with many being featured in the studio gallery.
 Critical thinking and writing are also a central focus of the class.
 For each genre explored, students will study and analyze the works of relevant historical and contemporary artists working in photography and other visual arts.
 Each semester culminates in a final project designed by the student and approved by the instructor that explores one of the presented genres at a higher level.
 Students must have a digital, single-lens reflex (DSLR) camera that is capable of shooting RAW files.

-Music Performance
+Vocal Performance

 Grade Levels: 9th, 10th, 11th, 12th